hmac/kite/README.md

 I want to leave the door open to support deriving of user-defined typeclass instances via Generics, but there won't initially be any support for that.

+### Warnings

+Lam will have a small set of sensible warnings, all of which are enabled by default.
+These include:
+* Incomplete pattern matches
+* Unused variables
+* Unused imports
+* Duplicate exports
+* Unused, unexported functions

 ## Language